 Research

-Press: Choiceology (podcast), Random Acts of Medicine (book), New York Times Upshot, Freakonomics MD, Tradeoffs Newsletter, LA Times, The Conversation, Quartz, Reuters Health, and 41 others
+Press: Cover Page of Science Magazine, Choiceology (podcast), Random Acts of Medicine (book), New York Times Upshot, Freakonomics MD, Tradeoffs Newsletter, LA Times, The Conversation, Quartz, Reuters Health, and over 40 others

 Clinical decisions made in the delivery setting are often made under high pressure, great uncertainty, and have serious consequences for mother and baby.
 Theories of decision-making suggest that individuals in such settings may resort to using “heuristics”, or simplified decision-rules, to aid complex decision-making.
 This study investigates whether physicians’ delivery-mode decisions (i.e., when to perform a vaginal vs. a cesarean) are influenced by such a heuristic.
 Electronic health record data spanning 86,000 deliveries suggests that, if the prior patient had complications in one delivery-mode, the physician will be more likely to switch to the other -- and likely inappropriate -- delivery-mode on the subsequent patient, regardless of patient indication.
 There is evidence that this heuristic has small, suboptimal effects on patient health.